-To order the proper size and style, you’ll need a little belt information.
-You will need to know the WIDTH OF BELT, the STYLE of belt you’d like, the TYPE and SIZE of BUCKLE, and the SIZE of belt needed.
-Pictures are included to make this clearer, and you can always ask if you are unsure.
+To order the proper size and style, you will need to know some belt information: the WIDTH and STYLE of belt you’d like, the TYPE of BUCKLE, and the SIZE of belt needed.
+Feel free to ask if you are unsure.

-Belts are available in widths from 3/4″ to 2 1/2″ wide.
 Your belt must fit both the buckle and any loops it needs to go through.
 Beyond that the width is largely a cosmetic decision.
-1 1/2″ wide is by far the most popular width requested.

 Your belt may be “straight cut”, tapered, or ranger style.